luoj2/mlRECIST/README.md

 6 Department of Radiology, Massachusetts General Hospital, Boston, MA

 # Code Summary:
-Code for algorithm, figures and statistics written for this project include the following:
+Code for the algorithm, figures and statistics written for this project include the following:
 * mlRECIST: TensorFlow-based fully connected natural language processing neural network (implementation details found in the manuscript)
 * Receiver operator characteristic (ROC) with area under the curve (AUC) estimates
 * Survival curves using Kaplan-Meier estimates